unicornerpdx/rainman/README.md

 ### `POST /report`

 * date - YYYYMMDD
+* group_id - String (can be null)
 * client_id - String
 * key - String
 * value - String
 * number - Integer

+The `group_id` parameter exists to track usage based on groups.
-The `client_id` parameter exists to track usage based on installed application.
+The `client_id` parameter exists to track usage based on specific instances within a group.

 The `key` and `value` parameters are what do the real work.
 This is best illustrated by some examples.